marguskaidja/php-accessors/README.md

 echo $a->getFoo();      // Outputs "&lt;&gt;"
 ```

-It can validate or otherwise manipulate the value before beeing assigned to property.
+It can validate or otherwise manipulate the value beeing assigned to property.

 _Mutator_ parameter must be string or array representing a PHP `callable`.
 When string is passed then it must have one of following syntaxes:
 1. `<function>`